 The general education curriculum constitutes that part of an undergraduate education that develops breadth of knowledge and the expressive skills essential to more complex and in-depth learning throughout life.
 To develop a breadth of knowledge, general education courses acquaint students with the methods of inquiry of the various academic disciplines and the different ways these disciplines view the world.
 The academic disciplines comprising the general education curriculum are the physical and life sciences, the humanities and fine arts, the social and behavioral sciences, and interdisciplinary combinations of these as well as communication and mathematics.
 To develop expressive skills, the general education curriculum requires courses that enhance written and oral communication and quantitative reasoning skills.

 Great START:Great START (Strategy to Attract and Retain Teachers) is a wage supplement program designed to improve the developmental outcomes of children through the professional development of early childhood practitioners.
-It is available to assistant teachers, teachers, and directors in licensed child care centers, family group homes, and family child care homes.
+It is available to assistant teachers, teachers, and directors employed by licensed child care centers, family group homes, and family child care homes.
 The program is funded through the Illinois Department of Human Services and administered by the Illinois Network of Child Care Resource and Referral Agencies.

 Goals: The purpose of an act or group of actions

 Group home: A licensed child care home which provides care for 3 to 16 children for fewer than 24 hours per day.